A Brief History of the

 Ways to Help

 Efforts of this magnitude are costly and time-consuming.
-The M.A.C., a registered 501c(3), is supported by membership dues, public donations, and proceeds from fund-raising activities.
+The M.A.C., a registered 501c(3), is supported by membership dues, public donations, grants, and proceeds from fund-raising activities.
 Please consider supporting this renovation effort by joining the M.A.C., or making a donation of money or services.

 The M.A.C. is committed to preserving the gift the Wagner family bestowed upon our community over 80 years ago.
 Our vision is to restore the grand old auditorium to its rightful position as a center for community events in Monroe – the town the Wagners helped to build.